maurit/SmsBundle/README.md

 # SmsBundle

-This bundle will help you to implement an sms messages to your project
+This bundle will help you to implement a sms messages to your project

 # Installation